Thursday, September 25, 2025

 The Fatherhood Disconnect

 Even the kindest, most well-meaning man can’t understand what it means to create a child.
 He may know the biology, but in his heart, the baby feels like yours, not his.
-You carried life inside you.
+You carried new life inside you.
 You labored, you bled, you nurse and soothe.
 The bond is immediate for you.
 He may not connect to your child unless you connect him to you by belonging to him before you get pregnant.

 He wasn’t thinking about being a father.
 He was in the moment, in pleasure, in closeness.
 He may not have imagined your baby’s face or even thought about the future.